 52. Cape Cod, Massachusetts

-I’m a big fan of the mysticism, power, and loneliness of the sea, and I’m at my happiest when near it.
-The food, the sights, the smells, and the romance of the ocean is hard to beat.
+I’m a big fan of the sea’s mysticism, power, and loneliness and am happiest when near it.
+The food, the sights, the smells, and the romance of the ocean are hard to beat.

-And while there’s a wealth of places that fit the bill in the US, it’s the Cape Cod Peninsula in Massachusetts that keeps me coming back.
-This is one of the best places to visit if you want to get away from it all and quiet the mind.
+And while a wealth of places fit the bill in the US, the Cape Cod Peninsula in Massachusetts keeps me coming back.
+This is one of the best places to visit to get away from it all and quiet the mind.

 Aside from gorging on the fresher-than-fresh seafood, whale watching is the big draw in these parts, with regular tours from Provincetown.
 Seeing these majestic creatures in the wild is a truly unforgettable experience.
 To get there, high-speed ferries are available to and from Boston.